Towards Out-of-Distribution Adversarial Robustness: Results

 \subsection{Early stopping and REx}

-In Figure \ref{fig:validation_with_REx}, we observe how regularising by the variance over the domains leads to better peak performance when using REx, over different datasets, architectures, and baselines.
-Like the baselines, REx requires early stopping.
+In Figure \ref{fig:validation_with_REx_MNIST}, we observe how regularising by the variance over the domains leads to better peak performance when using REx, over different baselines.
+Like the baselines, we early stop REx models.
 For all defenses, we use the validation set to choose when to early stop, by selecting the epoch when the performance peaks on the ensemble of seen domains.
-As shown on the MNIST curves, even though we stop training before REx reaches higher performance on the seen attacks, we still get significant improvements on the individual unseen attacks and against the ensembles, as reported in Table \ref{table:mnist}.
-See Appendix \ref{section:apdx:more} for more details on how REx is used, and Appendix \ref{sec:apdx:when_to_early_stop} for more details on early stopping and more validation curves.
+As shown on the curves, even though we stop training before REx reaches higher performance on the seen attacks, we still get significant improvements on the individual unseen attacks and against the ensembles, as reported in Table \ref{table:mnist}.
+See Appendix \ref{section:apdx:more} for more details on how REx is used, and Appendices \ref{apdx:subsec:CIFAR10} and \ref{apdx:sec:when_to_early_stop} for more details on how, in contrast with MNIST with the MLP, early stopping is required much earlier and the validation curves no longer behave monotonically on a different dataset and architecture.